 Dr Stephen Kleid is a highly experienced, fully qualified specialist ENT (Ear, Nose and Throat) Surgeon (Otolaryngologist) with current FRACS (Fellow of the Royal Australasian College of Surgeons) membership.
 He is dedicated to patient care and education for revision nose reshaping surgery for each and every patient to best meet their needs and desired surgical outcomes.

 Tip shaping in primary rhinoplasty: an algorithmic approach

 Tip-Oriented Closed Rhinoplasty Built on Septocolumellar Suture and a New Caudal Septal Graft Technique

 How to Book your Initial Consultation

-- Email us or call on 1300 264 811 to arrange your consultation with your surgeon
+- Email us below or Call on 1300 599 990 to arrange your consultation appointment with Dr Stephen Kleid, OR

 What to Bring to your Surgeon Consultation

 - You are more than welcome to bring a friend or relative to help discuss the information and your choices